 The fully licensed Children’s Learning Center provides childcare services for NJCU undergraduate and graduate students, employees, and alumni.

 The Confucius Institute at NJCU, a new, prestigious international partnership with the People’s Republic of China’s Jilin Huaqiao University of Foreign Languages and Ministry of Higher Education that will provide world-class education on Chinese language and culture for students, research and teaching opportunities for faculty, and invaluable economic and cultural exchanges throughout our region.

-The Counseling Center offers NJCU students free confidential counseling for personal, academic, and vocational concerns.
+The Counseling Center offers NJCU students free confidential counseling to help with personal, academic, and vocational concerns.

-The Lee Hagan Africana Studies Center conducts research and offers lectures, conferences, seminars, exhibitions, and performances focused on issues relating to the African Diaspora.
+The Lee Hagan Africana Studies Center conducts research and offers lectures, conferences, seminars, exhibitions, and performances that explore issues and aspects of the African diaspora.

-The Speicher-Rubin Women’s Center offers programs and services developed to help women better their position in society and to improve the quality of their personal lives through education.
+The Speicher-Rubin Women’s Center offers programs and services to help women improve the quality of their lives through education.